Arrivals & Departures Weekly Travel News & Views 9 April 2024

 LIGHT WITH STYLE

 Not all head torches are created equally.
 I’ve had my share of basic Petzl head torches, and still travel with one, but Equi Lights, which were developed for horse riders and handlers, are taking things to a fashionable new level.
-Equi Light was started by friends Elizabeth and Rebecca in 2001, as they set out to create practical but stylish hands-free light for equestrians ... and anyone who enjoys the outdoors.
+Equi Light was started by mother and daughter Elizabeth and Rebecca in 2021, as they set out to create practical but stylish hands-free light for equestrians ... and anyone who enjoys the outdoors.
 They now have a range of premium LED headbands and beanies.
 The Nordic headband $56, and postage for two to Australia is $34.
 (And if you’re sending for one from the UK, why wouldn’t you send for two, like I did?) equi-light.com

 CASEY REVEALED